What happens at a studio photoshoot

 Go for a trim

-If your hair is a little unruly, or it’s been a while since you last had a cut, it’s definitely a good idea to go for a trim before we start the shoot.
+If your hair is a little unruly, or it’s been a while since you last had a cut, unless this is your desired style it’s definitely a good idea to go for a trim before we start the shoot.
 But.
 It’s not a great idea to do it the day before – a week in advance is about right.

 It might also not be the best time to go for something drastic or try out a completely new style.
 Instead, just have a tidy up or a quick trim to create a sharper fresher look.
 Men look a lot more polished in their portraits with a tidy haircut, so get it booked in.